hbZhzzz/EPDAD/README.md

 The experiments in this paper are based on the MIDD and MOMDA datasets, the authors do not have the authority to share the MIDD dataset, but the MODMA dataset is publicly available, visit the link to get it: https://modma.lzu.edu.cn/data/index/

+## 📖 Citation
-If you find this project useful for your research, please cite our paper:
+- If you find this project useful for your research, please cite our paper:

 ```bibtex
 @article{zhang2026text,